KriVaTri/EVCM/README.md

 Notes:
 - Priority Charging is a global flag; each entry exposes a proxy switch that reads/writes the same global value and stays in sync via events.
-- Start/Stop Reset controls whether Start/Stop should be reset to ON after cable disconnect (persisted).
+- Start/Stop Reset controls whether Start/Stop should be reset to ON or OFF after cable disconnect (persisted).

 ---